GhaliAmir/ML_Sentiment_Analysis/readme.txt

 Given is a dataset of 2.5 Million tweets, and a test data for predictions with 10,000 test tweets.
 This competition was hosted in www.aicrowd.com

-To run our project you need to install these
+To run the project you need the libraries : numpy keras tensorflow
-Necessary libraries :
-numpy
-keras
-tensorflow